 | deslicer/mcp-for-splunk | ~22 | Python | 20+ | API token |

 Splunk has the most fragmented MCP ecosystem — four+ servers, each with a different approach.
+Splunk launched its AI GA in 2026 with notable security enhancements: required encrypted tokens, rotating encryption keys, and granular admin controls to enable or disable specific tools server-side.

-The official Splunkbase app (CiscoDevNet, v1.0.1, Feb 2026, beta) runs inside your Splunk instance on the management port (8089).
+The official Splunkbase app (CiscoDevNet, v1.0.1, Feb 2026, GA in 2026) runs inside your Splunk instance on the management port (8089).
 Tools include generate_spl (natural language to SPL), run_splunk_query, get_splunk_info, get_indexes, get_index_info, and get_saved_searches.
 5,029+ Splunkbase downloads with a 5-star rating.
 Supports Splunk 8.0-10.2.
 Minimal GitHub presence (3 stars) since it’s distributed via Splunkbase.

-The community leader is livehybrid/splunk-mcp (98 stars, Python, Apache-2.0).
+The community leader is livehybrid/splunk-mcp (~93 stars, Python, Apache-2.0).
 14 tools across search, index management, KV store operations (including KVStore collections), health checks, and user management.
 Supports SSE transport and Docker deployment.

 splunk/splunk-mcp-server2 (31 stars, MIT) adds SPL risk scoring (0-100 scale), automatic sensitive data masking, and multiple output formats (JSON, CSV, Markdown).
 7 tools with a security-first approach.
 Low activity — single contributor, no releases published.